git-town/git-town/website/src/commands/install-aliases.md

-# git town alias (true|false)
+# git town aliases (true|false)

-The _alias_ command adds or removes default global aliases.
+The _aliases_ command adds or removes default global aliases.
 Global aliases make Git Town commands feel like native Git commands.
 When enabled, you can run `git hack` instead of `git town hack`.
 Please note that this can conflict with other tools that also define Git aliases.
 This command does not overwrite existing aliases.
 If you encounter issues, you can also set this manually for